 You must be parked out of the line of traffic to use your phone for any other function (including text messaging, email, social media, etc.).
 Holding a phone in any way except for passing it to a passenger is also prohibited.
 Being stopped in traffic (e.g. at traffic lights) is not classified as parked and you will be penalised if caught.

 Drivers found guilty of breaking these laws face fines and may lose their licence through demerit point penalties.
-Currently, you can lose 3 points for such offences but from early 2016 this will increase to 4 points.
+Currently, you can receive 4 demerit points for such offences.

 Putting mobile phone use in perspective